mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 You know pretty well, if you practiced in the past, *hard* practice, if you suffered so much, then you can speak about the suffering you had in the past, but it is spoken as a good memory for you.
 So, you really want to talk about your suffering to somebody.
 But it saddens people.

 So Engo says, “I understand, Setchō, I see your practice.
-Yes, yes; I understand how distressful it is, because I know pretty well, I’ve practiced for many, many years.
+Yes, yes.
+I understand how distressful it is, because I know pretty well, I’ve practiced for many, many years.
 But if you say so, you sadden the people to death.”

-Engo says, “Sad man, don’t speak to sad people.
-You are a sad man; don’t speak to sad people.”
-Maybe “sad people” means if you want to talk to the sad people who experience the same thing as Setchō, then he explains that you really agree with Setchō, then you cry with him.
+Engo says, “You are a sad man; don’t speak to sad people.”
+Maybe *sad people* means if you want to talk to the sad people who experience the same thing as Setchō, then [...] you really agree with Setchō, then you cry with him.
 At that time, you really shake hands with him, and you understand Setchō, and Setchō understands you.
 But, it is nothing but staying in a den.

 >> To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.

 To whom would you want to speak: to a sad man, or not to a sad man?
 If you speak about your hard practice to a man who is not sad, he doesn’t understand.
-If you go to human society and talk about your practice to some people who are not interested in it – well, nobody understands your practice.
+Look at yourself: if you go to human society and talk about your practice to people who are not interested in it – well, nobody understands your practice.
 They say, “You are crazy.”
-Have you experienced this? *[Some laughter.]*

-Then if you explain your practice to the people who are called “sad man,” who practice and know how terrible, how awful sesshin is: well, people cry with you.
+Have you experienced this? *[Some laughter.]* Then if you explain your practice to the people who are called “sad man,” who practice and know how terrible, how awful sesshin is: well, people cry with you.
 “Yes, I understand you.” *[Laughter.]*

 So that’s why Engo says, “To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.” *[Laughter.]* Because you can cry pretty easily, and shake hands.

 #### 49:20

-The next verse says:

 > Clear-eyed patchrobed monks shouldn’t take it lightly.

 According to Engo Zen Master, hard practice, human suffering, is unsentimental, not something you should deal with as sentimental.
 If you talk about your practice to a sad man, well you can cry with each other, you can shake hands – but this is nothing but the sentimental.
 Patchrobed monks should have clear eyes.
 Sun Face Buddha, Moon Face Buddha: that’s just simple manifestation, revealing Baso Zen Master himself as a whole.
 There are many, many thousand times of hard practice behind this, but it doesn’t show.

 How can Baso speak of this?
 To whom?
-Sad people?
+To sad people?
 Well, maybe they’d understand.
-But even if somebody understands “Sun Face Buddha, Moon Face Buddha” – who dies?
-Baso Zen Master dies, not the person who understands “Sun Face Buddha, Moon Face Buddha”.
+But even if somebody understands *Sun Face Buddha, Moon Face Buddha* – who dies?
+Baso Zen Master dies, not the person who understands *Sun Face Buddha, Moon Face Buddha*.
 So that’s why Engo Zen Master asks, “to whom would you speak of this?”
 Finally what you have to do is, you should have clear eyes. *Who* dies?

-Sometimes I feel in the United States, Buddhism is still staying in the realm of [Śrāvakabuddha](glossary#śrāvakabuddha).
-Do you know śrāvakabuddha? Śrāvakabuddha means a buddha who attains enlightenment through listening to the Buddha’s teaching.
+Sometimes I feel in the United States, Buddhism is still staying in the realm of [Śrāvakabuddha](glossary#śrāvakabuddha). Śrāvakabuddha means a buddha who attains enlightenment through listening to the Buddha’s teaching.
 Lots of people are interested in listening to Buddha’s teaching, and in enlightenment.
 It’s not good enough, because it doesn’t work in your daily living.
 Of course you can attain enlightenment intellectually by listening to Buddha.
 But, why is it that a Bodhisattva has to practice a thousand years continually? *Why*?
 Because it’s not simple to practice your enlightenment in daily living.
 It’s not so simple.

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die.
 You’re really confused: “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
 “Katagiri, can *you* die as a Sun Face Buddha, Moon Face Buddha?”
 There is no proof.
 I can say, “Yes, I can die,” or “No.” Yes or no – there is nothing to say.
 Finally, we have to learn death exactly from death directly.

-That’s why yesterday I told you, “all beings” are all beings connected with each of us individually.
-If there is something else apart from you, it cannot be called “all beings.”
-Whatever it is, “all beings” are really something closely connected with you; that is what is called “all beings”.
-But simultaneously, it’s not real “all beings,” because they are beings seen from each of us individually.
-It’s not all beings.
+That’s why yesterday I told you, *all beings* are all beings connected with each of us individually.
+If there is something else apart from you, it cannot be called *all beings*.
+Whatever it is, *all beings* are really something closely connected with you; that is what is called *all beings*.
+But simultaneously, it’s not real *all beings*, because they are beings seen from each of us individually.
+It’s not *all beings*.
 Finally, we have to learn all beings through all beings themselves; that means, through your individual understanding of all beings, connected with you.

 In other words, I told you yesterday: when you have to talk, talk is one of the “all beings,” nothing but “all beings.”
 This talk is something connected with you.
 So you have to study, completely speaking; at that time, this talk becomes all beings connected with you.
 And then, is this enough?
 You [just] have to learn about the talk?
 No way.
 Next, forget it.
 All you have to do is sit down and talk.
 When you talk, you can exactly learn a talk from the talk directly.
 You cannot speak of the talk to you.
 This is really important for us.